dantonik/knowledge-hub/docs/Data/big-data/data-warehouse/inmon/overview.md

-# Bill Inmon
+# Overview
-recognized by many as the father of data warehouse.
+Bill Inmon is recognized by many as the father of data warehouse.

 ## Sources
 `Book` Building the Data Warehouse (1992)